 Essential Theories of Counseling and Psychotherapy

-Intended for an undergraduate audience, Essential Theories of Counseling and Psychotherapy is an ideal foundational text for courses in human services, behavioral healthcare, counseling, marriage and family therapy, pastoral counseling, psychology programs, rehabilitation services programs, social services, substance use and addictions programs, and social work programs interested in counseling and psychotherapy theories.
+Intended for both graduate and undergraduate courses, Essential Theories of Counseling and Psychotherapy is an ideal foundational text for theory courses found in departments of counseling, psychology, human services, marriage and family therapy, and counselor education.

 Óscar F. Gonçalves, Ph.D.

 Neuropsychophysiology Lab, School of Psychology, University of Minho, Campus de Gualtar

 “This is a foundational textbook for aspiring counselors and psychotherapists; it will serve them extremely well in their journey to become empathic, intentional, culturally competent, humble practitioners.
 The authors have masterfully distilled decades of theoretical developments, research and practice to achieve an insightful, readily accessible, integrative account of what makes counseling and psychotherapy work.
 Readers are actively engaged through relevant, reflective exercises that will help them clarify their own stances vis-à-vis some of the most complex matters they are bound to face as mental health practitioners.”

 Andrés J. Consoli, Ph.D.

 Associate Professor, Department of Counseling, Clinical, & School Psychology

 “[This book] provides a refreshing resource to aid in the teaching of foundational theories of counseling and psychotherapy.
 This text emphasizes modern applications of traditional theories with an emphasis on multiculturalism and neuroscience.
 The accessible language, reflective exercises, and relevant examples of this text will surely be a go-to resource for educators and students alike.”

 Eric T. Beeson, Ph.D., LPC, NCC, ACS, CRC